Logo

 How Do Loans Work?
 Common Loan Types, How Interest Works + Pre-Loan Checklist

-In basic terms, a loan is money that you receive from a lender with an agreement to repay the money back later, typically with interest.
-The loan agreement spells out how and when you will repay the loan, the fees you’ll pay, and how much interest will be added to your debt.
+A loan is money you receive from a lender with an agreement to repay the funds later—typically with interest.
+The loan agreement between you and the lender spells out how and when you will repay the loan, the fees you’ll pay, and how much interest will be added to your debt.[1]

 Principal

 The principal is the initial amount you borrow when you first take out a loan.
-As you pay off the loan, the principal is the amount you still owe.
+As you pay down the balance, the principal is the amount you still owe.
+So if you borrow $15,000 (not including interest), your initial loan principal is $15,000.
+After you pay down $5,000 of your principal balance, your principal balance would fall to $10,000.
+When your principal is paid off in full, the loan is considered complete.[2]

 Interest rate

-The loan’s interest rate is what the lender charges in exchange for lending money—typically a percentage of the principal.
-Lenders are often required to advertise an annual percentage rate (APR) in addition to the interest rate, which factors in the loan’s interest rate and financing fees to help you better understand the total cost of the loan.
+The loan’s interest rate is what the lender charges in exchange for lending you money.
+It’s typically expressed as a percentage of the principal.
+Interest rates can be fixed or variable.
+Lenders are often required to advertise an annual percentage rate (APR) in addition to the interest rate.
+The APR is calculated with the loan’s interest rate and financing fees, so it helps you better understand the total cost of the loan.
+When comparing loans, you generally want to check the APR as well as the interest rate for a complete picture.[2][3]

 Collateral